 Hand Wash with Automotive Shampoo

 The first thing you should consider is washing your car with car wash shampoo to see if it comes out as sometimes the pressure washer can be strong enough to remove them.
 If this does not work, then this is where you need to consider using more aggressive techniques.
+This method will often only work if the tree sap is still fresh and moist.
+Once the tree sap hardens, this is when it becomes difficult to resolve.

 Car wash shampoo acts as an excellent lubricant for cleaning the paintwork.
 You can opt for heavy-duty car wash shampoos that are slightly off a pH neutral formula for additional cleaning power, just note that these shampoos may strip off any existing car wax that you have applied on the surface previously.